Payroll & Cashier Support Services

 - Owner-operated businesses : Outsource to free up leadership time

-- High turnover : Avoid painful handovers and cashflow chaos
+- High turnover : Avoid painful transitions and accounting chaos when a cashier leaves.

 - Control-focused teams : Need transparent, traceable payment workflows